 I’m vegetarian

-The milk industry separates calves and their mothers directly after birth, inducing large amounts of stress on both, and then keep the mothers artificially lactating.
+The milk industry separates calves and their mothers directly after birth, inducing large amounts of stress on both, and then keeps the mothers artificially lactating.

 There’s more very bad practices in both the dairy and egg industry that you can look up yourself or scroll down to the section where I list a bunch of facts about factory farming and sources.